wootfish/eli.sohl.com/drafts/wangs-attack-1.md

 [^2]: Once you can find one-block collisions, the Merkle-Damgård construction makes it easy to turn these into multi-block collisions by simply appending identical message blocks to both messages.

-The message block is broken up into sixteen consecutive 32-bit chunks, denoted by $$m_0, m_{1}, ..., m_{15}$$.
+The message block is broken up into sixteen consecutive 32-bit words, denoted by $$m_0, m_{1}, ..., m_{15}$$.

 The message block is mixed with the state through a series of three rounds.
-Each round consists of sixteen steps; each step modifies one of the four state variables as a function of the whole state plus a message chunk $$m_k$$.
+Each round consists of sixteen steps; each step modifies one of the four state variables as a function of the whole state plus a message word $$m_k$$.

-Each message chunk is used exactly once per round.
+Each message word is used exactly once per round.
 Each of the three rounds uses a different round function.
 All three round functions have simple algebraic representations.